stanford-oval/genie-cloud/production/base/README.md

-# One time setup
+# Base installation

-See the README in subdirectories on how to install other module.
+The production kubernetes cluster uses ecr for containe repository, kube2aim for AIM role assignments, external-dns to configure route53, and ingress to manage external traffic using ALB.
+See the README in the subdirectories on how to install these components.

+The base Dockfile setups a base Redhat7 image with required dependencies and creates `almond-prod` user for production.
+Because RH7 docker is an older version, you will have to manually update ${REPO} for all the depdent docker files.

 #### Create aws cluster